Plant ornamental Alliums for beautiful spring and summer blooms. The deer won't eat them and they look great in flower arrangements.

-Next to the daffodil I haven't found any spring blooming bulbs that are as reliable and as easy to grow as Ornamental Alliums.
-I bought a package of bulbs from my church for some one of their fundraisers several years ago, and they have been coming back every year, even through the worst winters.
+Next to the daffodil, I haven't found any spring-blooming bulbs that are as reliable and as easy to grow as Ornamental Alliums.
+I bought a package of bulbs from my church for one of their fundraisers several years ago, and they have been coming back every year, even through the worst winters.

-They require no maintenance, bloom for a long time and make great cut flowers for arrangements.
-Even the seeds heads look great.
+They require no maintenance, bloom for a long time, and make great cut flowers for arrangements.
+Even the seed heads look great.

-Alliums come in a variety of sizes colors from white to shades of purple and even a pretty blue one I found here.
-With names like giant, drumstick and fireworks, alliums have the variety and perseverance I look for in a garden plant.
+Alliums come in a variety of sizes and colors from white to shades of purple and even these pretty blue allium.
+With names like giant, drumstick, and fireworks, alliums have the variety and perseverance I look for in a garden plant.

-Technically alliums all are edible, however the ornamental ones probably don't taste as good as their cousins, Allium schoenoprasum, commonly known as the garden chive, or Allium sativum, aka garlic.
+Technically alliums are edible, however, the ornamental ones probably don't taste as good as their cousins, Allium schoenoprasum, commonly known as the garden chive, or Allium sativum, aka garlic.

 I highly recommend you add some to your fall planting.